AsnLi/currency-community/README.md

-# sophon-web
+# vue-shop

-> the sophon web project base on Vue.js
+> the shop web project base on Vue.js

 ## Build Setup
 *You need to install node*